snicky/best_choice/README.md

 <% end %>
 ```

-Only one of the given options for a 'call_to_action' will be displayed (simple, polite or blackmail) depending on the gathered statistics.
-After a big enough sample of visitors went through the flow, the landing page will display the best possible option (the one with the highest success/display ratio) most of the time (90% by default).
-There's still a possibility (10%) to see another option and this is necessary for the exploration purposes (you can learn more from the article).
+Only one of the given options for a 'call_to_action' test will be displayed (simple, polite or blackmail) depending on the gathered stats.
+After a sample of visitors goes through the flow, the landing page will display the best possible option (the one with the highest success/display ratio) most of the time (90% by default).
+There's still a possibility (10%) to see another option and this is necessary for the exploration purposes (you can learn more from the [article][1]).

 Non-rails usage